Skip to content

 Field name Data Type Description

 status Text The completion status of this task, as determined by the character inside the [ ] brackets.
-Generally a space " " for incomplete tasks and a "x" for complete tasks, but allows for plugins which support alternative task statuses.
+Generally a space " " for incomplete tasks and an "x" for completed tasks, but allows for plugins which support alternative task statuses.

-checked Boolean Whether or not this task status is empty, meaning it has a space in its [ ] brackets
+checked Boolean Whether or not this task's status is not empty, meaning it has some status character (which may or may not be "x") instead of a space in its [ ] brackets.

-completed Boolean Whether or not this specific task has been completed; this does not consider the completionnon-completion of any child tasks.
-A task is explicitly considered "completed" if it has been marked with an 'x'.
-If you use a custom status, i.e. [-], checked will be true, whereas completed will be false.
+completed Boolean Whether or not this specific task has been completed; this does not consider the completion or non-completion of any child tasks.
+A task is explicitly considered "completed" if it has been marked with an "x".
+If you use a custom status, e.g. [-], checked will be true, whereas completed will be false.

 fullyCompleted Boolean Whether or not this task and all of its subtasks are completed.